 Raw mushrooms are mostly indigestible due to their tough cell walls.
 To ensure that the nutrient value is retained, most mushrooms, which have tough cell walls must be cooked well before eating it.
 Some carcinogenic toxins can be removed by cooking.
 Thus, it is important to cook mushrooms well before eating.

 Magic mushrooms are wild mushrooms that can potentially face problems.
 These mushrooms have a substance called Psilocybin which causes nausea, muscle weakness, hallucinations, drowsiness, and vomiting.

 Wild mushrooms can be toxic and thus, can lead to slight gastrointestinal discomfort or even death.
 Therefore, they must be avoided during pregnancy.

 Mushrooms are not among the foods you need to avoid during pregnancy, but there are some things you need to keep in mind when you decide to include them in your diet.

 All types of mushrooms are not safe.
 Some are toxic and could harm your pregnancy—be cautious about which variety you choose to consume.
-Avoid wild or magic mushrooms that can be toxic.
-Magic mushrooms contain Psilocybin which is a chemical that changes the brain activity and affects the growth of the baby.
+Avoid wild or magic mushrooms as they can be toxic.
+Magic mushrooms contain Psilocybin which is a chemical that changes brain activity and affects the growth of the baby.